 Moreno-Ocampotold CNN on Sunday that Monday's talks with Libyan rebels would include discussions about transferring Saif al-Islam Gadhafito its custody.
 Saif al-Islam Gadhafi is one of three of Gadhafi's sons to have been captured in recent days.

-Moreno-Ocampo said the younger Gadhafi's arrest was "very important" for the war crimes court, which issued a warrant for his arrest in June on charges of crimes against humanity.
+Moreno-Ocampo said the younger Gadhafi's arrest was "very important" for the war-crimes court, which issued the warrant for his arrest on charges of crimes against humanity.

 "We'll discuss tomorrow the transition of authority, how to manage to surrender him," Moreno-Ocampo said.